libai8723/front-end-dev-notes-bignerdbook/_posts/2018-10-04-Learn-Dojo-Hello-Course.md

 3. define anonymous function as callback to the define function, so when all the depend modules are loaded ,the anonymous function is called
 4. the anoymous function return a object as the module's interface to the caller/requirer

-## 7. load modules in CDNs and locally
+### 7. load modules in CDNs and locally

 give a global dojoConfig object. i think the packages property is the key.

-## 8. AMD plugin
+### 8. AMD plugin

 This is accomplished via a special AMD module called a "plugin".
 Plugins can be required like any other module, but their special functionality is only activated by adding an exclamation point (bang) to the end of the module identifier.

-## 9. use the module loading side-effect and do not need a reference to module
+### 9. use the module loading side-effect and do not need a reference to module

 In some cases, as with dojo/domReady, we only load a module for its side-effects and do not need a reference to it.
 The AMD loader has no way of knowing this — it always passes a reference to each module in the dependencies array to the callback function, so any modules for which you do not need to use the return value should be placed at the end of the dependency array, and references to them omitted from the parameter list to the callback function.

 so here is the total information in *hello dojo*, quite a lot knowledge and let add the topic lists to read to the end chapter.

-## The Last: Lists of Topic to Read:
+### The Last: Lists of Topic to Read

 1. [Asynchronous Module Definition (AMD)](https://github.com/amdjs/amdjs-api/wiki/AMD)
 2. [Dojo's AMD tutorial](https://dojotoolkit.org/documentation/tutorials/1.10/modules)